-Since its inception in 1949, the College Women’s Association of Japan (CWAJ) has been a not-for-profit volunteer organization made up of Japanese and non-Japanese women with common interests and goals.
-The CWAJ membership of over 450 women from 30 countries work together in CWAJ’s unique Co-Chair system of pairing Japanese and non-Japanese members to head each working committee.
+The College Women’s Association of Japan (CWAJ), since its inception in 1949, has been a not-for-profit volunteer organization made up of Japanese and non-Japanese women with common interests and goals.
+The CWAJ membership of over 450 women from 25 countries work together in CWAJ’s unique Co-Chair system of pairing Japanese and non-Japanese members to head each working committee.

 A dynamic, progressive organization, the College Women’s Association of Japan promotes education and fosters multicultural friendships.
 Through meaningful volunteer activities, we empower and inspire each other to create an enduring, positive impact on our communities.